Lake Norcentra Project

 Progress and Planning

 Survey.
-The steering committee sought input from alumni, students, employees, college supporters, and members of the local community during the month of May.
-They conducted an online survey using the same questions posed at the April 24 public forum.
+The steering committee sought input from alumni, students, employees, college supporters, and members of the local community during the month of May in 2014.
+They conducted an online survey using the same questions posed at the public forum.

 - Lake – restoration of the lake water supply and the lake’s island

-- Pathway – construction of an elevated path on the south side of the lake to stabilize the high bluffs and provide a walking trail around the entire lake
+- Pathway – construction of a path on the south side of the lake to provide a walking trail around the entire lake

-- Gallaher Café – restoration of the patio area overlooking the lake from Gallaher Center
+- Gallaher Patio – restoration of the patio area overlooking the lake from Gallaher Center

 - Trail Gateways – arched entryways into the campus from the Clinton River Trail